Terms of Reference

 - proofing and promotion of The Indexer

-- Society and Network information of international interest
+- Society and group/network information of international interest

 - discussions about issues of international indexing concern or interest